PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 ## CI: Integration Tests

-When opening a pull request to PX4, CI runs the integration tests of the library.
+When opening a pull request to PX4, CI runs the library integration tests.
+These test that mode registration, failsafes, and mode replacement, work as expected.

-These can also be run locally from PX4:
+The tests can also be run locally from PX4:

 ```sh
 ./test/ros_test_runner.py